-An enhanced DUI that occurs if you have a prior DUI within the past 10 years.
-The previous criminal charge could have been a conviction or a period of probation for a misdemeanor, so your next DUI within that 10-year period is enhanced to a felony DUI.
+An enhanced DUI (driving under the influence) occurs if you have a prior DUI within the past 10 years.
+The previous criminal charge could have been a DUI conviction or a period of probation for a misdemeanor, so your next DUI within that 10-year period is enhanced to a felony DUI.
 An aggravated DUI is specific to the statute.
 To be charged with aggravated DUI, you had to have submitted to the state’s test after your arrest, and the test had to show a blood alcohol content of 0.15 or above.
-An aggravated DUI isn’t necessarily going to be a felony, it’s just like a misdemeanor DUI, but there are some additional punishments that the state can lay out for you if you are charged with aggravated DUI.
+An aggravated DUI isn’t necessarily going to be a felony offense, it’s just like a misdemeanor DUI, but there are some additional punishments that the state can lay out for you if you are charged with aggravated DUI.

 Are DUI Charges Enhanced If Someone Has Excessive Blood Alcohol Content?

 In addition to the regular punishments that are laid out in the statute, up to a $1,000 fine and/or up to a year in jail on a misdemeanor, the state can also ask for some additional penalties if test results show that someone has excessive blood alcohol content, that is .15 or above.
 That could be mandatory in-patient treatment, probation after you’ve completed that treatment, and you can be subjected to periodic testing and alcohol monitoring during your term of probation.
 You can be required to have an interlock device installed on your car for an additional amount of time and you can also be sentenced to up to 480 hours of community service.

 Can Someone Face Additional Charges If They Were Driving Drunk with a Minor as a Passenger?